adolfohermosillo/NMT_for_LRL/README.md

-# Mitigating Information Loss in Translation under Low Resource Conditions for languages with Distant Morphologies.
+# Mitigating Information Loss in Low Resource Neural Machine Translation for languages with Distant Morphologies.